ABOUT THE ACADEMY

 The initiative has places for anyone who is keen to be involved in creating lesson plans and activities for primary and secondary schools.
 Teachers from primary and secondary school who are enthusiastic and self-motivated with interests in any area of science are welcome, but you don’t need a background in science!
 We have had many primary and secondary school teachers with no direct background in science.
 Teachers from remote schools or smaller schools with limited resources will be preferentially selected to attend.

 The Academy runs with the generous support of a number of sponsors and therefore selected applicants attend for free (all you need is to meet your transport costs) and attendance at the academy fulfills a year’s worth of CPD requirements for teachers.

 “Interesting course with lots of opportunities to ask questions.”
 Teacher attendee, Astrobiology Academy

-- Lectures you will learn about cutting-edge astrobiology research embedded within basic teaching on principles in physics, chemistry, biology, geology and astronomy.
-Regardless of science specialty, teachers should find the material approachable and relevant with the opportunity to dive deeper into any topic.
+- Talks.
+You will learn about cutting-edge astrobiology research embedded within basic teaching on principles in physics, chemistry, biology, geology and astronomy.
+Regardless of science specialty or non- science background, teachers should find the material approachable and relevant with the opportunity to dive deeper into any topic.

-- Lesson Plan Development working together in groups you will formulate new lesson plans and update existing ones inspired by the material you have just been presented with.
+- Lesson Plan and Activities Development.
+Working together in groups you will formulate new lesson plans and activities for schools.

 Interested in applying?
 See the Registration Page to register your interest.